ast-hugger/fabulae/text/chloratic.md

 # Afterword

 Though shaken, Professor Thripp insisted that the Mark III had merely suffered “teething difficulties,” and vowed to produce a successor that would resolve these trifling shortcomings while incorporating, as he put it, “several bold new idioms.”
 Holmes, upon hearing this, declared he must investigate lodging outside London for the foreseeable future.
-As for myself, I resolved never again to trust a machine named after an island known chiefly for its unpredictable wildlife, its tangled undergrowth, and its unfortunate habit of devouring the unwary.
+As for myself, I resolved never again to trust a machine named after an island where tribes form instantly and quarrel eternally, which is not unlike the behaviour of engineers defending a hopeless design.

 # The Pneumatic Prototype Pandemonium